iterate-ch/docs/mountainduck/connect/online.md

 ## Connectivity Issues

-Server-side issues like general network problems, quota mismatches, or authentication failures will cause the mounted volume to be disconnected.
-If enabled in *Preferences → Connection → Confirm disconnect* a disconnect prompt is shown.
+Network problems and quota or authentication failures will cause the mounted volume to be disconnected.
+When enabled in *Preferences → Connection → Confirm disconnect* a disconnect prompt is shown.

 ### Auto Unmount on Connection Error